Mailis/EstNer/cloud/readme.md

 User can use web app for starting RDFizing process, browsing in datasets, making SARQL queries, download RDF-files, read catched errors.
-User can also delete all generated file for starting to test this system from scratch.
+User can also delete all generated files for starting to test this system from scratch.

 __datasets/index.php__